ThijsWouters/resume/projects.md

 ## CCIMS

+CCIMS is a web application that saves and processes the studies of Johnson&Johnson.
+My role here was fixing bugs in the previous release.

+### Client

-For Unaicle & Roots software / Johnson&Johnson
+Unaicle & Roots software / Johnson&Johnson

 ### Period

 November 2013 - December 2013

-### Description

-CCIMS is a web application that saves and processes the studies of Johnson&Johnson.
-My role here was fixing bugs in the previous release.

 ### Technologies